Our Response to COVID-19

 We understand that enabling social connection is a vital part of supporting our participants’ wellbeing.

-We are following new guidelines issued by NSW Health which allows us to support increased visitor access, where it is safe to do so at our Home Solutions and Mentoring Services sites.
+We are following guidelines issued by NSW Health regarding visitor access at our Supported Independent Living (SIL) and Specialist Disability Accommodation (SDA) sites.
 We have communicated clearly with our participants and potential visitors regarding these guidelines.

 Measures such as phone or video calls continue to be utilised to help people keep in touch with family, friends or others and to assist in limiting visits to premises at this time.

-We have returned to providing remote supports for our jobseekers in our SLES and DES programs until further notice.
+We have returned to providing on site supports for our jobseekers in our SLES and DES programs.

 DSA Packaging Solutions operations are continuing at all sites with additional precautionary measures in place, including strict hygiene measures and the use of face masks.